 One of the possibilities to do this using SAP Web Analytics, this is a service available on the SAP Cloud Platform.
 It’s not a free service, you can find details on the pricing here.

 Note that there are some other options to do measure user statistics of SAP Fiori :

 - ST03 transaction in the ABAP system also provides some statistics on SAP Fiori usage.
-This is available in any system, I plan to publish another blog on this later.
+This is available in any system.

 - Google Analytics: see SAP Note 2444406 – Google Analytics Integration with SAP Fiori.